angela-d/brain-dump/cisco/reconfigure-switchport.md

 # Re-configuring a switch port
+Modifying trunk setups of a previously active trunk port

 Enable the terminal for config (config mode is potentially destructive with fat fingered changes)
 ```bash
 enable